Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 – Sarah & Chris

-Inside Westminster Registry Office
+Inside Westminster Register Office

 The building is fresh and clean, and they have avoided putting messy signage too close to feature doorways and arches.
 It means your photographer can take wider shots of the couple without worrying about extra time spent in Photoshop removing items.

-The chipper looking groom can't hide his happiness as his father signs the register and the bride's dad looks on.
+The chipper-looking groom can't hide his happiness as his father signs the register, and the bride's dad looks on.
 I love shots like this that show several things going on at once.

 Signing the Wedding Schedule in Westminster